amashford/Garden_Tiles/README.md

 **Experimentation**

 This contains the notebook in which I built the initial functions and iterated to add features and fix bugs.
-I've cleaned up the code and commentented to show my thought process and how the function development has progressed.
+I've cleaned up the code and commented to show my thought process and how the function development has progressed.

 **Functions**

-This contains the final functions I have written to solve the problem.
+This contains the functions I have written to solve the problem.

 There are two primary functions:

 1. Placement - *This returns a numpy array of a placement of tiles*
-2. Colour - *This uses the first function and returns an image of the tile placement*
+2. Colour - *This uses the first function and returns a visualisation of the tile placement*

 There are also 2 variants of the functions: